Sign up (with export icon)

 Note

-The channelId parameter uses the collaboration namespace in the configuration, which may not be immediately understandable for integrators who are not using collaboration features in their setup.
+The channelId configuration uses the collaboration namespace in the configuration, which may not be immediately understandable for integrators who are not using collaboration features in their setup.
 This namespace is subject to change in future versions as we continue to refine the AI integration architecture.

 Copy link

-Since TrackChanges requires the Users plugin, you need to provide a minimal user integration even for non-collaborative setups.
 The sample implementation above shows a basic UsersIntegration class that adds a dummy user.
 For production applications, replace the dummy user with actual user data from your authentication system.
+Learn more about configuring the Users plugin in a dedicated guide.

-UI positioning
+UI types and positioning

 Copy link